LeePengJin/weddding/docs/Task.md

 ### Task comes up to my mind
 - [x] (Couple) Complete the payment part
-- [ ] (Couple) 3D venue design: When the user submit booking requests for a particular elements in the 3D venue design, it cannot be removed from the 3D venue design.
-Only can be removed if the booking is rejected.
 - [x] (Couple) Complete the Booked Suppliers part
 - [x] (Vendor) Manage booking requests
 - [x] (Admin) Complete the wedding package things
 - [x] (Admin) Complete account management
 - [x] (Admin) Complete vendor payment
-- [ ] Reporting functionality (Admin & Vendor)
-- [ ] Couple profile view (from vendor)
 - [x] (General) Improve footer, add more pages (FaQ, About Us)
-- [ ] Remove service availability in database
 - [x] Remove design playgrond (both file and route)
-- [ ] Add grouping, duplicate functionality in 3D venue design
 - [x] Solve the issue about the logic about listing price
-- [ ] Try to enhance the 3D venue design functionality
-- [ ] Check OTP, not functioning right now (SMTP sendMail failed, falling back to console log: Error: Invalid login: 535-5.7.8 Username and Password not accepted.)
-- [ ] Change all IDs in database to be meaningful (have prefix)
-- [ ] For the listing image, if there is 3D model, take a screenshot of the 3D model and make it its listing image.
-But if the vendor choose to upload themselve, use the image uploaded.
-If none of them is provided, put a default image (need to be appropriate).
-- [ ] Allow pan for adjusting dimension.
-- [ ] Do one more list that store the 3D element that can be added into the 3D space.
-My idea is like there will be two option, if they click on the add button, the 3D item is added to something like a list that keep all the selected items choose by the user because there might be bundle service that contains many elements.
-Another option is they directly drag from the catalog to the 3D venue, this will directly put all the elements in the 3D venue instead of the list.
 - [x] (Pricing Policy) Build pricing calculation engine for all 5 pricing models (per_unit, per_table, fixed_package, tiered_package, time_based)
 - [x] (Pricing Policy) Create table count service to count tagged tables from 3D design
 - [x] (Pricing Policy) Add API endpoint for calculating service price: POST /service-listings/:id/calculate-price